+- Demountables:

+- Halting bays;

+- Traveller specific accommodation;

+- Family HUBs;

-Exclude: demountables and halting bays, traveller specific accommodation, family HUBs, stock managed and maintained by AHBs, leased units, dwellings used for non-housing purposes including, community use, crèche, estate management, administration, etc. (houses reserved for emergency accommodation are not excluded as they are available for tenanting albeit on a temporary basis).
+- Stock managed and maintained by AHBs;

+- Leased units, and - Dwellings used for non-housing purposes including, community use, crèche, estate management, administration, etc. (houses reserved for emergency accommodation are not excluded as they are available for tenanting albeit on a temporary basis).

-If the figure for B does not agree with year-end figures submitted to the DHPLG under the headings of New Build, Part V excluding lease and Acquisition provide a reconciliation for the variance.
+If the figure for B does not agree with year-end figures submitted to the D/HLGH under the headings of New Build, Part V excluding lease and Acquisition provide a reconciliation for the variance.

-C. No. of LA owned dwellings sold in 2019
+C. Number of LA owned dwellings sold in 2021

-The figure at C should equal the total of Incremental and Tenant Purchase Scheme units at Question 18.c in Schedule 3 of your authority's Statistical Quarterly Return for Quarter 4 2019 to the D/HPLG, plus any other dwellings otherwise sold in 2019.
+The figure at C should equal the total of Incremental and Tenant Purchase Scheme units at Question 18.c in Schedule 3 of your authority's Statistical Quarterly Return for Quarter 4 2021 to the D/HLGH, plus any other dwellings otherwise sold in 2021.
 Also include stock used for housing purposes that was removed due to a change of use in the year.

-D. No. of LA owned dwellings demolished in 2019
+D. Number of LA owned dwellings demolished in 2021

-The figure at D should equal the total of 'Demolished' units in projects under a Remedial Works or Regeneration Programme in the final column of Schedule 1 of the Q4 2019 Statistical Return, plus any other dwellings demolished outside of those schemes in 2019.
+The figure at D should equal the total of 'Demolished' units in projects under a Remedial Works or Regeneration Programme in the final column of Schedule 1 of the Q4 2021 Statistical Return, plus any other dwellings demolished outside of those schemes in 2021.
 It should also include any units lost by their incorporation into another dwelling, e.g. if two separate units are merged into a single dwelling, the reduction of 1 dwelling should be included in the figure at D.

-E. No. of dwellings in the ownership of the LA at 31/12/2019
+E. Number of dwellings in the ownership of the LA at 31/12/2021